emilyrosenberg/grain-free-friend/README.md

 ## UX
 ### User Personas
+Grain Free Friend was designed to be accessible to anyone who is interested in cooking without grains.
+More specifically, project development was guided by the needs of these user personas:

 - A home cook who enjoys experimenting and wants to learn more about grain-free baking.
 - A person with overlapping dietary restrictions (low-carb + kosher, vegan + celiac, etc).
 - A person with new grain-free dietary restrictions who wants to find tasty substitute recipes efficiently.